 Carondelet Historical Society

-Many notable events mark the history of Carondelet, from the transfer of the Louisiana Territory to the United States in 1804, to the sale of land that would become Jefferson Barracks to the US government, to the building of Union ironclads by James Eads during the Civil War; but perhaps most remarkable was the founding in 1873 of Des Peres School by Susan Blow (daughter of diplomat and congressman Henry Blow, whose family owned and was central in the trial and eventual liberation of Dred Scott).
+Many notable events mark the history of Carondelet, including: the transfer of settler land claims and titles that came with the United States purchase of the Louisiana Territory in 1804; the sale of land from the Carondelet Commons to the US government for what became Jefferson Barracks; the building of Union ironclads by James Eads during the American Civil War; but perhaps most remarkable was the founding in 1873 of Des Peres School by Susan Blow (daughter of diplomat and congressman Henry Blow, whose family owned and was central in the trial and eventual liberation of Dred Scott).
 It was the first continuous public school kindergarten in the United States.
 It is in the former Des Peres School building that the Carondelet Historical Society has found its home.

 The building was purchased in 1981 and added to the National Register of Historic Places in 1982.
 There are several permanent exhibits in the former Des Peres School.
 The Susan Blow Kindergarten Room is on the first floor; it is maintained as it appeared in the 19th Century and features “Fröbel’s Gifts,” pedagogical materials developed by the German creator of the kindergarten movement, Friedrich Fröbel.